 So as you see they are basically the same sentence just with some words changed and added.
 Spun content is a big part of black hat link building.
 This is because Google usually won’t index duplicate content so the goal is to try and make the content appear unique to Google.
-Some popular spinning software are WordAI, Spin Rewriter and The Best Spinner.
+Some popular spinning software is WordAI, Spin Rewriter, and The Best Spinner.

 Types of Black Hat Links

 Ok so now that your familiar with the concept of spinning let’s take a look at some of the different types of links that these automated tools will build.

 Unlike the blog comments discussed in the white hat tutorial, these are comments built in mass with usually generic spun content.
 So nothing of any value is being added to the conversation and most of the sites that these blogs get posted on are spammed to death.
 They will usually be sites that nobody is maintaining and have thousands of other spammy comments already on the page.